Loading...

 These wearable devices have been around for decades and serve an important purpose.
 Press a button, and you're connected to a 24/7 monitoring center that can dispatch help or contact emergency services on your behalf.

 Modern versions often include fall detection, GPS tracking (for mobile units), and two-way communication.
-They're a proven technology backed by established response networks.
+They're backed by established response networks.

 Strengths